ADHD in Relationships

 a) Get sucked into a weird side mission, like rearranging the living room when they’re supposed to be cleaning out the garage,

-b) Start various tasks, but get stuck and leave them unfinished, or
+b) Start various tasks, but get experience ADHD paralysis and leave them unfinished, or

 c) Forget about it all together.